pixel-ports/docs-pas/docs/user_guide.md

 You will see that the new model should have been entered in the list of models, with a status of **created**.
 Just wait a couple of minutes (the Docker image needs to be pulled from the Dockerhub repository and this could take a while) and refresh the screen.
 Now the *status* should have change to one of:

 ```
-**deployed**: this means that everything went properly.
-By clicking on the 'Edit' icon of this model, you may see the details.          **error**: there has been an error.
+deployed: this means that everything went properly.
+By clicking on the 'Edit' icon of this model, you may see the details.
+error: there has been an error.
 More information may be obtained by checking the log file (otpixelEngineCreateModel.log); this is commented in the next section
 ```

 </div>